 Central Florida Zoo & Botanical Gardens

-If you’re wondering what to do in Orlando.
-Central Florida Zoo & Botanical Gardens offer the whole family plenty of entertainment.
+If you’re wondering what to see & do, Central Florida Zoo & Botanical Gardens offer the whole family plenty of entertainment.
 Opened in 1923, the zoo has more than 400 animal species.

 At Central Florida Zoo, you can zipline through the trees or enjoy the slides and pools at the Tropical Splash Ground waterpark.
 To relax, spend time admiring the 26-acre park’s lush botanical gardens.